pepiamodeo/pepiamodeo.github.io/index.md

 #### Bio

-Here is my academic profile on biological sciences and data analysis.
+If you are interested on my academic profile on biological sciences and data analysis, here are some links.

 <a href="https://www.researchgate.net/profile/Martin-Amodeo">
          <img alt="instagram" src="img/researchgate.png" width="32" height="32">